kize1509/koala-task-1/README.md

 ## Data storing

-- Each data object has an unexpected object payload.
+- Each data object has an unpredictable object payload.
 - So the best way to store the data is to use a NoSQL database on the server.

 ### Additional Points